feyweb/THavalon/README.md

 ## Why this exists

-The reference implementation is a Python script that writes one text file per player into a `game/` directory.
-That means one machine, everyone taking turns at it, and secrecy resting on nobody opening `game/DoNotOpen`.
-It also crashes: its lone-lover repair path calls `random.sample()` on a `set`, removed in Python 3.11, and its replacement pool is empty at 6 and 10 players regardless of version.
-Measured 4 crashes in 40 ten-player runs on Python 3.13.

-This is a faithful port of the role logic — same roles, same distribution table, same information rules — with the crash fixed and the cards delivered privately.
+This is a port of the role logic — same roles, same distribution table, same information rules — with the crash fixed and the cards delivered privately.
 Where the two differ, the differences are listed under [Deliberate differences](#deliberate-differences) below.